WorldWideTelescope/worldwide-telescope-web-control-script-reference/samples.md

 The following table lists the samples that can be used as a starting point for WorldWide Telescope web client development.

-Click on the **Sample Name** to view the source.
+To view the source, you can click the gist or bl.ocks.org link.
 Note that paths may need to be changed for the samples to work, these paths are highlighted by comments in the sample code.

+To add your web control sample you may either contact us, or create a gist and send us the link, or update this file and submit a pull request.

 ### Sky samples
 | Sample Name | Description |  Gist | Bl.ocks |